 Commitment to risk management is a sure expression of commitment to Batho Pele principles.
-The Overberg District Municipality is committed to a process of risk management that is aligned to the principles of leading practice and legislation, e.g. Municipal Finance Management ACT (MFMA) and the King III Report on Codes of Governance.
-The Municipal Code of Ethics plays an essential role in promoting and enhancing good ethics in the municipality as it ensures that the municipality is in line with best ethical practices.
+The Overberg District Municipality is committed to a process of risk management that is aligned to the principles of leading practice and legislation, e.g. Municipal Finance Management ACT (MFMA) and the King IV Report on Codes of Governance.
 It is required that all directorates will follow a uniform risk management process and align processes to its key principles and objectives.

 Risk in the Overberg District Municipality is a complex and diverse concept.
 It is the intention that all departments will work together in a consistent and integrated manner, with the overall objective of reducing risk and optimizing opportunities, as far as reasonably practical in the interest of the municipality.
-Thus, the Combined Assurance approach to risk management becomes a vital approach to assess the extent of adequacy of assurance coverage on key organisational risks and reporting thereof.

-The Council recognises the wide range of risks to which the Overberg District Municipality is exposed.
-It is therefore a strategic objective to adopt a process of Enterprise Risk Management (ERM) that will assist the Overberg District Municipality in meeting its key goals, most specifically:
+The Council recognizes the wide range of risks to which the Overberg District Municipality is exposed.
+It is therefore a strategic objective to adopt a process of Enterprise risk management (ERM) that will assist the Overberg District Municipality in meeting its key goals, most specifically: